 Climbing Mount Kilimanjaro is an epic adventure trip.
 We’re excited for you that you’re considering doing it!
 There’s plenty to think of as part of your Kilimanjaro preparation.
 Among other things you have to organise your travel to Tanzania, choose a good tour operator, prepare yourself physically for the rigours of the trek, and pack the correct clothing.
-You also need to make a budget to work out the cost to climb Kilimanjaro.
+You also need to make a budget to work out how much it costs to climb Kilimanjaro.
 Of course everyone’s budget will look different based on various factors (where you live in the world, for instance) and certain decisions (like how many days you want to spend hiking).
-We’ve put together this blog post to help you work out your personalised budget for Kilimanjaro.
-Accordingly, we discuss all the different financial considerations of the endeavour:

 - Tanzania visa

 - Choice of Kilimanjaro route